PhysioMagneto Pulsed Magnetic Super Transduction Therapy (PMST) opens up new possibilities in regeneration and rehabilitation.

-This instrument enables a high penetration depth (18 cm) and a large range of indications.
+With 4 Tesla of Strength, this instrument enables a high penetration depth (18 cm) and a large range of indications.

 Clinical studies have shown that triggering the biological effect of electromagnetic guidance at the cell and tissue level can promote the rapid growth of fibroblasts and collagen.
 At the same time, it increases angiogenesis and collagen formation and promotes wound healing.

 PMST accelerates the elimination of swelling, restores normal nutrient rich blood flow and makes damaged cells recover faster.

 In tissue repair, it can also accelerate the production of growth factors, balance red and white blood cells and reduce the inflammatory response.

 How Does Physio Magneto ® differ from pulsed electromagnetic field (PEMF) ?

 PMST® is 40% stronger than PEMF and enables a higher penetration depth of 18 cm working at a cellular and nerve level rather than only addressing muscles.
 Sessions of PMST ® can, therefore, treat a far wider range of indications when compared to PEMF.